 Diagnosis of oral cancer

 The following tests are usually used to rule out or diagnose oral cancer.
-Many of the same tests used to diagnose cancer are used to find out the stage (how far the cancer has progressed).
+Many of the tests that are used to diagnose cancer are also used to find out the stage (how far the cancer has spread).
 Your doctor may also order other tests to check your general health and to help plan your treatment.

 Health history and physical exam

-Your health history is a record of your symptoms, risk factors and all the medical events and problems you have had in the past.
+Your health history is a record of your symptoms, risks and all the medical events and problems you have had in the past.
 Your doctor will ask questions about your history of:

 • symptoms that suggest oral cancer